cloudmesh/client/docs/source/system.rst

 	     in order not to confuse you about the definition of the hosts you define in .ssh/config

-Install Gnu Like tools - Erika and Gourav
+Obsolete - Install Gnu Like tools - Erika and Gourav
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Install Git in Windows